 - Students decide in consultation with their advisor which comprehensive examination they would like to take.

-- When students sign up take the class in which they would like to take the comprehensive examination, they inform the instructor at the beginning of the semester that they wish to take the comprehensive examination for that course
+- When students sign up to take the class in which they would like to take the comprehensive examination, they inform the instructor at the beginning of the semester that they wish to take the comprehensive examination for that course.

 - The student takes the comprehensive examination at the end of the course.